sambabhouria/Testing-with-Jest-and-Enzyme-in-React/README.md

 Simple mount calls =>  the constructor, render, componentDidMount methods. mount + setProps call = > componentWillReceiveProps, shouldComponentUpdate, componentWillUpdate, render, componentDidUpdate methods. mount + unmount call => componentWillUnmount method.

+## Snapshot Testing in Jest)

+## What is Snapshot Testing?
+We know that a Snapshot is a photograph which has taken quickly.
+We can have this kind of a snapshot, for a React component too.
+Assume I took a snapshot of a React component yesterday.
+It consists of 2 <label>s and 2 <input>s.
+Today I am adding another <label> to the component.
+(Now altogether 3 <labels>) Now the snapshot we took yesterday is different from what we have today as the component.
+If we compare these two (the snapshot and the component) we can find where the difference occurs.
+This technique provides by Jest, to compare components with their snapshots, is known as Snapshot Testing in Jest.

+## How to do Snapshot Testing in Jest?

+To update snapshot :
+./node_modules/.bin/jest --updateSnapshot